Historical Context: The Late Heian Period and the Rise of the Samurai Class

 Overextension and Internal Strife

 By 1185, the Taira clan had overextended its resources.
 They maintained a large fleet and army across multiple provinces, which placed enormous strain on their treasury and supply lines.
-Furthermore, internal divisions within the clan weakened their ability to respond to challenges.
-Taira no Kiyomori's autocratic style alienated many of his relatives and allies, leading to defections at critical moments.
+The clan had also alienated many of its traditional allies through high-handed governance.
+Taira no Kiyomori's autocratic style, including his seizure of vast estates and his interference in court appointments, created resentment among both nobles and provincial lords.
+Internal divisions within the clan weakened their ability to respond to challenges, as different factions pursued competing interests.

 The Minamoto's Strategic Adaptation